Flat (music): Flats in key signatures

 requiring double flats in the key signature.
-These are generally avoided as impractical, and the simpler, equivalent key signature is used instead.
+These are generally avoided as impractical, and the simpler enharmonic key signature is used instead.
 This principle applies similarly to the sharp keys.

 The staff below shows a key signature with three flats (E♭ major or its relative minor C minor), followed by a note with a flat preceding it: The flat symbol placed on the note indicates that it is a D♭.

 In standard 12 tone equal temperament tuning, lowering a note's pitch by a semitone results in a note that is enharmonically equivalent to the adjacent named note.
 In this system, B♭ and A♯ are considered to be equivalent.
 In other, non-standard tuning systems, however, this is not the case.

 Accidentals

 Accidentals are placed to the left of the note head.

 They apply to the note on which they are placed and to subsequent similar notes in the same measure and octave.
 In modern notation they do not apply to notes in other octaves, but this was not always the convention.
 To cancel an accidental later in the same measure and octave, another accidental such as a natural (♮) or a sharp (♯) may be used.